Shalimar the Clown by Salman Rushdie

 George Friedman is Founder and CEO of Stratfor, a private intelligence company publishing geopolitical and security analysis at www.stratfor.com.
 He is author of America’s Secret War.
 His new book, The Next Hundred Years, will be published in January 2009.
 (September 2008)

 Peter W. Galbraith is a former US ambassador to Croatia and assistant secretary general of the United Nations in Afghanistan.
 He is the author of two books on the Iraq War, The End of Iraq: How American Incompetence Created a War Without End and Unintended Consequences: How War in Iraq Strengthened America’s Enemies.

-Adam Hochschild’s books include King Leopold’s Ghost, To End All Wars, and, most recently, Spain in Our Hearts: Americans in the Spanish Civil War, 1936–1939.
+Adam Hochschild’s books include King Leopold’s Ghost, To End All Wars, and, most recently, Lessons from a Dark Time and Other Essays, which was published last fall.
 He teaches at the Graduate School of Journalism at the University of California at Berkeley.
-(April 2018)
+(October 2018)

 Tony Judt (1948–2010) was the founder and director of the Remarque Institute at NYU and the author of Postwar: A History of Europe Since 1945, Ill Fares the Land, and The Burden of Responsibility: Blum, Camus, Aron, and the French Twentieth Century, among other books.